Sign language: Spatial grammar and simultaneity

 Sign languages exploit the unique features of the visual medium (sight), but may also exploit tactile features (tactile sign languages).
 Spoken language is by and large linear; only one sound can be made or received at a time.
 Sign language, on the other hand, is visual and, hence, can use a simultaneous expression, although this is limited articulatorily and linguistically.
 Visual perception allows processing of simultaneous information.

 One way in which many sign languages take advantage of the spatial nature of the language is through the use of classifiers.
 Classifiers allow a signer to spatially show a referent's type, size, shape, movement, or extent.

-The large focus on the possibility of simultaneity in sign languages in contrast to spoken languages is sometimes exaggerated, though.
+The possible simultaneity of sign languages in contrast to spoken languages is sometimes exaggerated.
 The use of two manual articulators is subject to motor constraints, resulting in a large extent of symmetry or signing with one articulator only.
 Further, sign languages, just like spoken languages, depend on linear sequencing of signs to form sentences; the greater use of simultaneity is mostly seen in the morphology (internal structure of individual signs).